fluxcd/website/content/en/blog/2023-07-17-june-update/index.md

 Release Cadence: Flux will have at least three minor releases in a year following the Kubernetes release cadence.
-The release will happen roughly two weeks after the Kubernetes release.
-Two weeks timeline can be adjusted if more time is needed for testing the Kubernetes version.
+The release will happen roughly two weeks after a new Kubernetes release.
+The two weeks timeline can be adjusted if more time is needed for testing compatibility with the new Kubernetes version.

 API Versioning: The Flux project follows the semver standard for versioning.
 Release candidates are marked as `x.y.z-rc.a` (e.g v1.0.0-rc.3) and stable